technyon/nuki_hub/README.md

 ### Lock

 - lock/action: Allows to execute lock actions.
 After receiving the action, the value is set to "ack".
-Possible actions: unlock, lock, unlatch, lockNgo, lockNgoUnlatch, fullLock, fobAction1, fobAction2, fobAction3
+Possible actions: unlock, lock, unlatch, lockNgo, lockNgoUnlatch, fullLock, fobAction1, fobAction2, fobAction3.
 - lock/state: Reports the current lock state as a string.
-Possible values are: uncalibrated, locked, unlocked, unlatched, unlockedLnga, unlatching, bootRun, motorBlocked
+Possible values are: uncalibrated, locked, unlocked, unlatched, unlockedLnga, unlatching, bootRun, motorBlocked.
 - lock/hastate: Reports the current lock state as a string, specifically for use by Home Assistant.
-Possible values are: locking, locked, unlocking, unlocked, jammed
+Possible values are: locking, locked, unlocking, unlocked, jammed.
-- lock/json: Reports the lock state, last action trigger, last lock action, lock completion status, door sensor state, auth ID and auth name as JSON data
+- lock/json: Reports the lock state, last action trigger, last lock action, lock completion status, door sensor state, auth ID and auth name as JSON data.
 - lock/binaryState: Reports the current lock state as a string, mostly for use by Home Assistant.
-Possible values are: locked, unlocked
+Possible values are: locked, unlocked.
-- lock/trigger: The trigger of the last action: autoLock, automatic, button, manual, system
+- lock/trigger: The trigger of the last action: autoLock, automatic, button, manual, system.
 - lock/lastLockAction: Reports the last lock action as a string.
-Possible values are: Unlock, Lock, Unlatch, LockNgo, LockNgoUnlatch, FullLock, FobAction1, FobAction2, FobAction3, Unknown
+Possible values are: Unlock, Lock, Unlatch, LockNgo, LockNgoUnlatch, FullLock, FobAction1, FobAction2, FobAction3, Unknown.
-- lock/log: If "Publish auth data" is enabled in the web interface, this topic will be filled with the log of authorization data
+- lock/log: If "Publish auth data" is enabled in the web interface, this topic will be filled with the log of authorization data.
-- lock/completionStatus: Status of the last action as reported by Nuki Lock: success, motorBlocked, canceled, tooRecent, busy, lowMotorVoltage, clutchFailure, motorPowerFailure, incompleteFailure, invalidCode, otherError, unknown
+- lock/completionStatus: Status of the last action as reported by Nuki Lock: success, motorBlocked, canceled, tooRecent, busy, lowMotorVoltage, clutchFailure, motorPowerFailure, incompleteFailure, invalidCode, otherError, unknown.
-- lock/authorizationId: If enabled in the web interface, this node returns the authorization id of the last lock action
+- lock/authorizationId: If enabled in the web interface, this node returns the authorization id of the last lock action.
-- lock/authorizationName: If enabled in the web interface, this node returns the authorization name of the last lock action
+- lock/authorizationName: If enabled in the web interface, this node returns the authorization name of the last lock action.
-- lock/commandResult: Result of the last action as reported by Nuki library: success, failed, timeOut, working, notPaired, error, undefined
+- lock/commandResult: Result of the last action as reported by Nuki library: success, failed, timeOut, working, notPaired, error, undefined.
-- lock/doorSensorState: State of the door sensor: unavailable, deactivated, doorClosed, doorOpened, doorStateUnknown, calibrating
+- lock/doorSensorState: State of the door sensor: unavailable, deactivated, doorClosed, doorOpened, doorStateUnknown, calibrating.
-- lock/rssi: The signal strenght of the Nuki Lock as measured by the ESP32 and expressed by the RSSI Value in dBm
+- lock/rssi: The signal strenght of the Nuki Lock as measured by the ESP32 and expressed by the RSSI Value in dBm.
-- lock/address: The BLE address of the Nuki Lock
+- lock/address: The BLE address of the Nuki Lock.
 - lock/retry: Reports the current number of retries for the current command.
-0 when command is succesfull, "failed" if the number of retries is greater than the maximum configured number of retries
+0 when command is succesfull, "failed" if the number of retries is greater than the maximum configured number of retries.
 <br><br>
 - configuration/autoLock: enable or disable autoLock (0 = disabled; 1 = enabled).
 Maps to "Auto lock enabled" in the bluetooth API.
 - configuration/autoUnlock: enable or disable autoLock in general (0 = disabled; 1 = enabled).
 Maps to "Auto unlock disabled" in the bluetooth API.
-- configuration/buttonEnabled: enable or disable the button on the lock (0 = disabled; 1 = enabled)
+- configuration/buttonEnabled: enable or disable the button on the lock (0 = disabled; 1 = enabled).
-- configuration/ledBrightness: Set the brightness of the LED on the lock (0=min; 5=max)
+- configuration/ledBrightness: Set the brightness of the LED on the lock (0=min; 5=max).
-- configuration/ledEnabled: enable or disable the LED on the lock (0 = disabled; 1 = enabled)
+- configuration/ledEnabled: enable or disable the LED on the lock (0 = disabled; 1 = enabled).
-- configuration/singleLock: configures wether to single- or double-lock the door (1 = single; 2 = double)
+- configuration/singleLock: configures wether to single- or double-lock the door (1 = single; 2 = double).

 ### Opener

 - lock/action: Allows to execute lock actions.
 After receiving the action, the value is set to "ack".
-Possible actions: activateRTO, deactivateRTO, electricStrikeActuation, activateCM, deactivateCM, fobAction1, fobAction2, fobAction3
+Possible actions: activateRTO, deactivateRTO, electricStrikeActuation, activateCM, deactivateCM, fobAction1, fobAction2, fobAction3.
 - lock/state: Reports the current lock state as a string.
-Possible values are: locked, RTOactive, ring, open, opening, uncalibrated
+Possible values are: locked, RTOactive, ring, open, opening, uncalibrated.
 - lock/hastate: Reports the current lock state as a string, specifically for use by Home Assistant.
-Possible values are: locking, locked, unlocking, unlocked, jammed
+Possible values are: locking, locked, unlocking, unlocked, jammed.
-- lock/json: Reports the lock state, last action trigger, last lock action, lock completion status, door sensor state, auth ID and auth name as JSON data
+- lock/json: Reports the lock state, last action trigger, last lock action, lock completion status, door sensor state, auth ID and auth name as JSON data.
 - lock/binaryState: Reports the current lock state as a string, mostly for use by Home Assistant.
-Possible values are: locked, unlocked
+Possible values are: locked, unlocked.
-- lock/continuousMode: Reports the current state of Continuous mode (0 = disabled; 1 = enabled)
+- lock/continuousMode: Reports the current state of Continuous mode (0 = disabled; 1 = enabled).
 - lock/ring: The string "ring" is published to this topic when a doorbell ring is detected, for use by the related Home Assistant event.
-- lock/trigger: The trigger of the last action: autoLock, automatic, button, manual, system
+- lock/trigger: The trigger of the last action: autoLock, automatic, button, manual, system.
 - lock/lastLockAction: Reports the last lock action as a string.
-Possible values are: ActivateRTO, DeactivateRTO, ElectricStrikeActuation, ActivateCM, DeactivateCM, FobAction1, FobAction2, FobAction3, Unknown
+Possible values are: ActivateRTO, DeactivateRTO, ElectricStrikeActuation, ActivateCM, DeactivateCM, FobAction1, FobAction2, FobAction3, Unknown.
-- lock/log: If "Publish auth data" is enabled in the web interface, this topic will be filled with the log of authorization data
+- lock/log: If "Publish auth data" is enabled in the web interface, this topic will be filled with the log of authorization data.
-- lock/completionStatus: Status of the last action as reported by Nuki Opener: success, motorBlocked, canceled, tooRecent, busy, lowMotorVoltage, clutchFailure, motorPowerFailure, incompleteFailure, invalidCode, otherError, unknown
+- lock/completionStatus: Status of the last action as reported by Nuki Opener: success, motorBlocked, canceled, tooRecent, busy, lowMotorVoltage, clutchFailure, motorPowerFailure, incompleteFailure, invalidCode, otherError, unknown.
-- lock/authorizationId: If enabled in the web interface, this topic is set to the authorization id of the last lock action
+- lock/authorizationId: If enabled in the web interface, this topic is set to the authorization id of the last lock action.
-- lock/authorizationName: If enabled in the web interface, this topic is set to the authorization name of the last lock action
+- lock/authorizationName: If enabled in the web interface, this topic is set to the authorization name of the last lock action.
-- lock/commandResult: Result of the last action as reported by Nuki library: success, failed, timeOut, working, notPaired, error, undefined
+- lock/commandResult: Result of the last action as reported by Nuki library: success, failed, timeOut, working, notPaired, error, undefined.
-- lock/doorSensorState: State of the door sensor: unavailable, deactivated, doorClosed, doorOpened, doorStateUnknown, calibrating
+- lock/doorSensorState: State of the door sensor: unavailable, deactivated, doorClosed, doorOpened, doorStateUnknown, calibrating.
-- lock/rssi: The bluetooth signal strength of the Nuki Lock as measured by the ESP32 and expressed by the RSSI Value in dBm
+- lock/rssi: The bluetooth signal strength of the Nuki Lock as measured by the ESP32 and expressed by the RSSI Value in dBm.
-- lock/address: The BLE address of the Nuki Lock
+- lock/address: The BLE address of the Nuki Lock.
 - lock/retry: Reports the current number of retries for the current command.
-0 when command is succesfull, "failed" if the number of retries is greater than the maximum configured number of retries
+0 when command is succesfull, "failed" if the number of retries is greater than the maximum configured number of retries.
 <br><br>
-- configuration/buttonEnabled: enable or disable the button on the lock (0 = disabled; 1 = enabled)
+- configuration/buttonEnabled: enable or disable the button on the lock (0 = disabled; 1 = enabled).
-- configuration/ledEnabled: enable or disable the LED on the lock (0 = disabled; 1 = enabled)
+- configuration/ledEnabled: enable or disable the LED on the lock (0 = disabled; 1 = enabled).
-- configuration/soundLevel: configures the volume of sounds the opener plays back (0 = min; 255 = max)
+- configuration/soundLevel: configures the volume of sounds the opener plays back (0 = min; 255 = max).

 ### Query